-The Baycrest ski trails are a valuable resource for the Homer community, providing approximately 35 kilometers of interconnected trails for skiers and snowshoers to enjoy.
-The ski trails are also used by local schools for practices and events, and often draw visitors from around the region.
-Kachemak Nordic Ski Club, a volunteer organization, has improved and maintained ski trails for over three decades.
-Some of the maintained trails link up with neighborhood trails on private land, creating an extensive network of recreational trails and access.
-Continual efforts by KNSC to improve and expand the Baycrest ski trail system have helped to ensure permanent public access through surrounding private lands.
-Trails in the Baycrest area are also frequented in summer by hikers, mountain-bikers, and equestrians.
+The Baycrest ski trails are an extremely valuable resource for the Homer community, providing approximately 35 kilometers of interconnected pathways for skiers and snowshoers to enjoy.
+The ski trails are also utilized by local schools for practices and events, and often draw visitors from around the region.
+KNSC, a volunteer organization, has developed and maintained the trails for over three decades.
+Some of the maintained trails are adjoined to private neighborhood trails, creating an extensive network of recreational access.
+Continual efforts by

+KNSC to improve and expand the Baycrest ski trail system have helped to ensure permanent public access within these surrounding private lands.
+Trails in the Baycrest area are also frequented by summertime hiking, mountain-bike, and equestrian enthusiasts.